Teenage Drug Addiction Overview

 Teenager: I don’t get it.
 I’m not hurting anybody it’s natural and helps me relax

 Parent: Well we have seen a change in you over the last few months.
 The weed has not helped you avoid failing your English class.
 You’re putting yourself in danger when you buy it illegally and can be arrested since you are a minor.

 Teenage: That’s not fair, weed is way safer than booze.

 Parent: You might be right but your daily routine is being affected and you could face serious legal problems.
 If there is another issue that’s fine, but we are worried about you today.

-The parent in this example does no give in to the teenagers attempt to deflect the conversation.
+The parent in this example does not give in to the teenagers attempt to deflect the conversation.
 They stay focused on the concrete issues and do not recognize the defiance.
-Those issues are not important, the teenagers drug abuse is.
+Those issues are not important, the teenager’s drug abuse is.

 More Talking Points